wald-tq/docs.influxdata.com/content/kapacitor/v1.3/nodes/alert_node.md

       channel = "#general"
 ```

-In order to not post a message every alert interval
+In order to not post a message at every alert interval
 use [AlertNode.StateChangesOnly](/kapacitor/v1.3/nodes/alert_node/#statechangesonly) so that only events
 where the alert changed state are posted to the channel.